 Juvenile Alcohol Drinking Diversion Education (Teen Intervene)

 The Calumet County Underage Drinking Diversion Program was developed to provide an optional educational program for those under the age of 21 who have been arrested for underage alcohol consumption.
 The purpose of the Teen Intervene program is to give the offender an opportunity to take a hard look at their behavior in terms of alcohol and drug usage.

 The Community Support Program offers coordinated care and treatment for adults with severe and persistent mental illness in the community.
 A range of treatment, rehabilitation, and support services are provided through an identified treatment team to ensure ongoing therapeutic involvement, individualized treatment, rehabilitation, and support services.

 Comprehensive Community Services

 The Comprehensive Community Service Program offers individuals of all ages with mental health and/or substance abuse issues the service provision to allow for support and recovery in the community.
-The program focuses on recovery of persons with mental illness and/or substance abuse disorders through a comprehensive recovery model that is flexible, personally directed, and outcome based.
+The program focuses on the recovery of persons with mental illness and/or substance abuse disorders through a comprehensive recovery model that is flexible, personally directed, and outcome-based.